algal/swiftecho/README.md

   and Linux, using build directives to conditionally import `Glibc` vs `Darwin.C`

-- how to setup a Makefile that uses Docker so you can test building and running on macOS and Linux OS, from the comfort of your macOS command line
+- how to setup a Makefile so you can test building and running on macOS and Linux OS, from the comfort of your macOS command line thanks to Docker

-- basic interop between Swift and C-oriented system API like `getline`
+- basic interop between Swift and C-oriented system API, using `getline` to echo standard input

-- how to read a pipe one line at a time, e.g., from standard input

 Things to try: